 Bringing an appeal

-The full appeal process may be found under the Rules of Procedure.
-Further, there are Guidelines to the Parties to Appeal Proceedings before the Board of Appeal, and an indicative form for a Notice of Appeal.
+The full appeal process may be found in the Rules of Procedure.
+Furthermore, there are Guidelines to the Parties to Appeal Proceedings before the Board of Appeal, and an indicative form for a Notice of Appeal.
 Legal articles quoted in the text below are from the ESAs’ Regulations, or the Board of Appeal Rules of Procedure.

 “Any natural or legal person, including competent authorities, may appeal against a decision of the Authority referred to in Articles 17, 18 and 19 and any other decision taken by the Authority in accordance with the Union acts referred to in Article 1(2) which is addressed to that person, or against a decision which, although in the form of a decision addressed to another person, is of direct and individual concern to that person.”